-Press the A/V Mute button on the remote control to turn off the image and sound and darken your screen.
+Press the A/V Mute button on the remote control or use the A/V Mute slide on the projector to turn off the image and sound and darken your screen.
 This is useful if you want to temporarily re-direct your audience's attention without the distraction of a bright screen.

-To turn off the picture and sound, press the A/V Mute button.
+■ To turn off the picture and sound, press the A/V Mute button or close the A/V Mute slide on the projector.
 The screen goes dark.

-To turn the image and sound back on, press the button again.
+■ To turn the image and sound back on, press the button again, or open the AV Mute slide.

 You can create an image, such as a company logo or a picture, to display on the screen whenever you press the A/V Mute button.
-See page 67 for more information.
+See page 64 for more information.